NodeReplacer/Unity-3d-Clock/README.md

 # Unity-3d-Clock

-A 3d clock implemented in Unity.
-No release exe was created because it would just be floating in space staring at it, but it works if opened in Unity and played from there.
+A 3D clock implemented in Unity.
+The beginning of it all involving moving objects and scripting them.
+Very simple.

+The clock should get the time from the computer of the machine using it.
+If access to the date and time is restricted then the clock will not work.